nidup/manipulate-csv-data-in-php/README.md

 cd manipulate-csv-data-in-php
 ```

-Then the installation comes into 2 flavor, directly on your host or using docker.
+Then the installation comes into 2 flavors, directly on your host or using docker.

 Once installed the commands are the same, some docker shortcuts are provided in `.docker/bin`.

-### Install directly on your system (option A)
+### Install directly on your system (option A) 💻

 Install the PHP dependencies: